 It is pertinent to remark here, that the S.M.A Fathers of the Irish Province, who succeeded the French Fathers Barnnwarth and Corbeau, adopted the “school system” as a means of evangelization and conversions.
 As they taught the pupils how to read and write, they also included religious instructions as part of the school’s curriculum.
 Bishop Patrick Joseph Kelly and other supervisors of schools, made sure that school teachers were equally good Catechists and interpreters.
 The Bishop set up schools for the training of catechists and brothers who played intermediary roles between the Missionaries and the local people.
 In this way, the seed of vocations to the priesthood was sown in the hearts of many.

 The enthronement of Bishop Patrick Ekpu brought another strategy in the evangelization process.
 Through the great commitment of the Clergy and Religious, the education, enlightenment and empowerment of the laity, many Lay Apostolate Groups emerged.
 As a result of this, the lay faithful participated actively in the missionary activities of the Church.

 On December 14, 2005, Pope Benedict XVI, out of the Archdiocese of Benin City created the Diocese of Uromi.
 This young, dynamic and promising Diocese was canonically erected on February 25, 2006, with Most Rev. Dr. Augustine Obiora Akubeze installed as its pioneer Bishop.

 Furthermore, by divine providence again, Pope Francis, on November 6, 2014, graciously announced the elevation of Msgr.
-Donatus Aimiosion Ogun as the Bishop Elect of Uromi Diocese, to continue with the work of shepherding the flock of Uromi Diocese to greater height as the bishop.
-Most Rev. Donatus Ogun was ordained and installed Bishop of the Diocese of Uromi to the glory of God, and remains so till date.
+Donatus Aihmiosion Ogun as the Bishop – elect of Uromi Diocese, to continue with the work of shepherding the flock of Uromi Diocese to greater height as the Bishop.
+And on January 31, 2015, Msgr Donatus Ogun was ordained and installed Bishop of the Diocese of Uromi to the glory of God, and remains so till date.